Best iPhone: which one is right for you in 2025?

 Phones can be pretty expensive these days, and if you’re looking for a relatively cheap iPhone, we think the iPhone SE (2022) is your best pick.
 It has a starting price of $719 and comes in three colours: black, white and red.

-However, if you want a cheap iPhone that’s just as powerful as some of the top Android phones and is future-proofed with 5G, the iPhone SE (2022) is a good choice.
+However, if you want an affordable iPhone that’s just as powerful as some of the top Android phones and is future-proofed with 5G, the iPhone SE (2022) is a good choice.

 Apple iPhone 15 Plus